rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | decolorize _msg
 ```

-It is recommended dropping ANSI color codes at data ingestion stage according to [these docs](https://docs.victoriametrics.com/victorialogs/data-ingestion/#decolorizing).
+It is recommended to drop ANSI color codes at the data ingestion stage according to [these docs](https://docs.victoriametrics.com/victorialogs/data-ingestion/#decolorizing).
 This simplifies further querying of the logs without the need to apply `| decolorize` pipe to them.

 See also: